Advanced Authorship Metrics for Biomedical Research

 Except for the title, the abstract is the most widely read part of your manuscript, and therefore must be both effective and attractive.
 Your abstract

-The journal impact factor (IF) is the most ubiquitous metric used to evaluate research nowadays.
-It is a measure of the average number of citations
+What Is The Journal Impact Factor The journal impact factor (IF) is the most ubiquitous metric used to evaluate research nowadays.
+It is a measure

 Fiddling with citations and organizing an ever-growing number of files can be a source of great distress for researchers.
 But it doesn’t have to be